ngram-lab/par3/README.md

 https://github.com/ngram-lab/par3/blob/bb42d319c6e313383a1594e8e3367811c3efa2ea/sample_par3.py#L14 stores all source paragraphs for that book in the variable `gt_paras`. https://github.com/ngram-lab/par3/blob/bb42d319c6e313383a1594e8e3367811c3efa2ea/sample_par3.py#L17 stores all source paragraphs for that book in the variable `translator_data`.
 `translator_data` is a dictionary containing data for each human translation of the source text.
-Each translation's data can be accessed with the key `translator_i`, where `i` is the number of the translation. https://github.com/ngram-lab/par3/blob/bb42d319c6e313383a1594e8e3367811c3efa2ea/sample_par3.py#L24-L25 demonstrate how to access the paragraphs for each human translation that correspond to `source_paras` and `gt_paras`.
+Each translation's data can be accessed with the key `translator_i`, where `i` is the number of the translation. https://github.com/ngram-lab/par3/blob/bb42d319c6e313383a1594e8e3367811c3efa2ea/sample_par3.py#L24-L25 demonstrates how to access the paragraphs for each human translation that correspond to `source_paras` and `gt_paras`.

 ### Accessing Sentence Alignments
 Note that in the following line